Memoyr/TwitterSentimentAnalysis/README.md

 - the average feeling polarity as a label (Positive, Neutral, Negative)
 - % of each label Types

-- It's also create a new textfile with a list of all polarity collected.
+- It also create a new textfile with a list of all polarity collected.

 ## Install
 Make a new virtualenv: ```virtualenv env```